-13. Firm staff also prepared the Statement of Cash Flows for the year ended December 31, 2013, as well as drafted the notes to the Broker-Dealer's financial statements, all of which were filed by the Broker-Dealer with the Commission in February 2014.
+13. Firm staff used the above documents to complete its preparation of the Statement of Financial Condition as of December 31, 2013, the Statements of Income, Cash Flows, and Changes in Stockholders' Equity for the year ended December 31, 2013, and the notes to the financial statements, all of which were filed by the Broker-Dealer with the Commission in March 2014.